matekasse/matekasse/api/README.md

 ### Create migrations

+1. Edit the entities

-1. Create a `ormconfig.json` in the `api` folder with the following content:
+2. Make sure a `ormconfig.json` in the `api` folder with the following content exists.
+(Edit according to your database settings):

    ```js
     module.exports = {